 Cliffs of the Mahia Peninsula

-To get there you can either leave your car at the beach and walk the gravel road that winds through the fields and dances with the cliffs; will take you roughly an hour, or you can drive and park in the small car park just next to the reserve.
+To get there you can either leave your car at the beach and walk the gravel road that winds through the fields and dances with the cliffs, which will take you roughly an hour, or you can drive and park in the small car park just next to the reserve.

 A cow stood in the middle of the road, blocking the way